existme/MyDotFiles/vim/vimhelp.md

 ╠══╣ visual mode              ═╬═                                                                   ═╣
 ║                              ║                                                                     ║
 ║ S"                           ║ Sorround selection with "                                           ║
-║                              ║                                                                     ║
+║ u                            ║ Change the currently selected block to lowercase                    ║ ║ U                            ║ Change the currently selected block to uppercase                    ║ ║                              ║                                                                     ║
 ╠══╣ normal mode              ═╬═                                                                   ═╣
 ║                              ║                                                                     ║